carmenbianca/report-liferay/report.md

 ## Reflection

-This section on reflection covers two separate topics: Reflection on happenstance during the internship, and reflection on the competencies that are mandated for the internship.
+This section covers two separate topics: Reflection on happenstance during the internship, and reflection on the competencies that are mandated for the internship.

 Although normally, one does not introduce new information in the concluding chapter of a report, I am taking exception to that rule in this section.